dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 7.5 Summary and further problems

 In large, complex systems, the information is either overwhelming or not available.
 Then we have to reason with incomplete information.
-The tool for this purpose is probabilistic reasoning—in particular, Bayesian probability.
+The tool for this purpose is probabilistic reasoning — in particular, Bayesian probability.
 Probabilistic reasoning helps us manage incomplete information.
 Using it, we can estimate the uncertainty in our divide-and-conquer estimates and understand the physics of random walks and thereby viscosity, boundary layers, and heat flow.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae